...

 Gun fight reenactments is definitely one of the best Tombstone AZ things to do.

 We just got back from our first trip to Tucson, AZ.
-We’ve been to Arizona plenty of times in the past — Scottsdale, Williams and Flagstaff have made for fun family vacation destinations.
+We’ve been to Arizona plenty of times in the past.
+Scottsdale, Williams and Flagstaff have made for fun Arizona family vacation destinations.
 But when we chose to go to Tucson this time, we knew we couldn’t miss an opportunity to visit Tombstone.
-I was a little bit overwhelmed with the different tour options, so I’ve compiled this list of my favorite Tombstone AZ things to do to help you plan your day accordingly.
+I was a little bit overwhelmed with the different tour options, so I’ve compiled this list of my favorite Tombstone AZ things to do.
+Hopefully it helps you plan your day accordingly.

 There is so much history in Tombstone, so we had a general idea of what we wanted to see and do while we were there.
 We just had no idea how many different tours and gun fight reenactments there would be to choose from.
 Compared to our visit to the tiny Pioneertown, Tombstone had so much more to see and do.